bright/new-www/content/our-areas/gdansk-software-company.md

 title_team: meet the software development team
 title_case_study: the clients we have supported in the tech journey
 title_faqs: software development Gdańsk FAQs
-title_contact: book a free consultation in 48 hours
+title_contact: meet for a coffee in 48 hours
 description_contact: Fill out the form below and we'll get back to you in 48 hours.
 And hopefully we'll see you soon in Gdańsk!
 language: en